 Introduction

 For those of you that don’t know me personally, I managed to run collegiately for 6 years (thanks Covid?).
-Over that time I logged a lot of miles and a lot Garmin activities.
+Over that time I logged a lot of miles and a lot of Garmin activities.
 I still run quite a bit, but my barn burning days are behind me.
 I’d like to build a dashboard to get some insights to my running trends during that time as a sort of “last hoorah”, but sadly, a lot of my running data is missing and messy.
 I think cleaning it up will make for a great project to test my skills!
 Follow along here as I clean up and fill-in my running data using various techniques such as pulling outside data sources and training some ML models to predict missing values.

 Data Read-in and Initial Exploration